MLSandoval/md-resume/README.md

 > Worked on a per contract basis as an A/V Technician

 - Procured gear necessary for events ranging from weddings to corporate presentations and banquets
-- Assemlbed complex audio and visual arrangements for spaces large and small
+- Assembled complex audio and visual arrangements for spaces large and small
 - Arranged sound amplification setups for bands, DJs, auctioneers, and orators
 - Inventoried, maintained, and rented out gear to subcontractors
 - Setup and managed video live stream events with the arrival of Covid-19